Ethical Textile Sourcing for Activewear: What Certifications Actually Mean in 2026

 3. WRAP — Worldwide Responsible Accredited Production

-WRAP is one of the most widely recognized apparel-specific certifications globally, covering 12 principles including compliance with local laws, prohibition of forced and child labor, safe working conditions, and environmental compliance.
+WRAP is one of the most widely recognized apparel-specific certifications worldwide, covering 12 principles, including compliance with local laws, prohibition of forced and child labor, safe working conditions, and environmental compliance.

 4. Better Work — ILO/IFC Program